Renters' Reform Bill: Your guide to the new Private Renters' Ombudsman

 Using an ombudsman should therefore be faster, cheaper and easier than going through the court system.

-Why is the new ombudsman being introduced?
+2. Why is the new ombudsman being introduced?

 Currently, there is a redress scheme for agents to help settle disputes with tenants, but no similar scheme for landlords.
-This means that if a tenant has a complaint, their agent may be reliant on remedying that complaint on behalf of a landlord that does not want to engage.
+This means that if a tenant has a complaint, their agent may be reliant on remedying that complaint on behalf of a landlord who does not want to engage.

 It will be mandatory for all private landlords to join the scheme, whether they use an agent or not.
 This will give tenants access to redress services in any situation, while landlords will be accountable for their own conduct and responsibilities rather than the agent.